2023-2024 Catalog [ARCHIVED CATALOG]

 Faculty

 KELLI J. EVANS (2014) Associate Professor.
-BA, MA, University of Maine; PhD, University of Nebraska-Lincoln; SLP graduate advisor (speech-language pathology).
+BA, MA, University of Maine; PhD, University of Nebraska-Lincoln (speech-language pathology).

 HEATHER MOORE (2019) Assistant Professor.
-BA, James Madison University; MA, University of Georgia; PhD, Arizona State University; undergraduate advisor (speech-language pathology).
+BA, James Madison University; MA, University of Georgia; PhD, Arizona State University.
+Undergraduate advisor (speech-language pathology).

 JENNIFER THISTLE (2017) Associate Professor.
 Alfred University; MEd, Fitchburg State College; MS, Emerson College; PhD, Pennsylvania State University; post-baccalaureate advisor (speech-language pathology).